-- 14 Deliver Lindfield Community Hub as the community heart of the centre with a town square and public open space. - 15 Lindfield Village Green to provide a key pedestrian and cycle link as well as a community public space. - 16 New Tryon Place extension to improve pedestrian movement to the Local Centre and rail station.
+- 14 Deliver Lindfield Community Hub as the community heart of the Local Centre with a town square and public open space. - 15 Lindfield Village Green a key pedestrian and bicycle link as well as a community public space. - 16 New Tryon Place extension to improve pedestrian movement to the Local Centre and rail station.